RO EN

 Advantages of .NET Core:

-• 🧱 Clean and testable architecture: supports DDD, CQRS, MediatR etc.
+• 🧱 Clean and testable architecture: supports DDD, CQRS, MediatR, etc.

 • 🌐 Easy database integration: via Entity Framework Core.